Microsoft Teams will show 49 video call participants, matching Zoom

 Educators will also be able to create virtual Breakout Rooms so students can meet and collaborate in small groups.
 This is similar to a Zoom for Education feature that teachers use when they want students to do group work.

 Teams for Education will also let students “raise their hands” during class, mimicking the physical classroom.
+(If this sounds familiar, that’s because it’s the same raise-hand feature that was announced for all of Teams in March — Microsoft is just highlighting it for teachers today.)
 Attendance Reports will help teachers keep track of which students show up, which is a lot harder to do when you’re trying to wrangle students virtually.

 Finally, Class Insights will take this further with an “intelligent data analytics breakdown showing how students engage with the class.”
 That includes assignments turned in, activity metrics and grades, and a new trends view.